-Title of Item: Contract with L.I.F.E. of NC, Inc. to operate an ex-offender reentry program through the North Carolina Governor's Crime Commission to develop and implement an ex-offender reentry program over a two year period.
+Title of Item: Contract with L.I.F.E. of NC, Inc. to operate an ex-offender reentry program Explanation: The Police Department applied for and received a grant totaling \$180,254.10 through the North Carolina Governor's Crime Commission to develop and implement an ex-offender reentry program over a two year period.
 The program will provide services for non-violent ex-offenders who were convicted in Pitt County which will include skills assessment, job search, job creation, temporary transitional housing, training, and support during pre and post-release.

-Explanation: The Police Department applied for and received a grant totaling \$180,254.10 responsibilities to execute the provisions of the grant.

 The Police Department has partnered with L.I.F.E. of NC, Inc., which is part of or affiliated with STRIVE to provide the services through the positions that were received under the grant.
-This contract details the financial obligations and requires a fund match from the City of \$22,603; the second year match from the
+This contract details the financial obligations and responsibilities to execute the provisions of the grant.
+Fiscal Note: This grant requires a 25% local match (previously authorized.)
+The first-year requires a fund match from the City of \$22,603; the second year match from the City will be \$22,460.53.
+Recommendation: Authorize the City of Greenville to enter into the attached contact with L.I.F.E. of NC, Inc.